nomisRev/kategory-annotations/README.md

 * **compile-time:** This is the one containing the processor and any related computations.
 This dependency could be fetched just for compile time.
 * **app:** Just a sample app module to test annotations on top of classes or whatever.

+### How to run

+Just `/gradlew clean :app:build` and you should see some fancy texts with different priorities being printed with the compile time messager.